apache/superset/UPDATING.md

 you should probably align to guarantee builds similar to the ones we use in testing and across the community in general.

+## Superset 0.30.0
+* 0.30.0 includes a db_migration that removes allow_run_sync.
+This may
+require downtime because during the migration if the db is migrated first, superset will get 500 errors when the code can't find the field (until the deploy finishes).

 ## Superset 0.29.0
 * India was removed from the "Country Map" visualization as the geojson file included in the package was very large